Kim-Song/Recommend/README.md

 ## ✏️ RECOMM&lt;&lt;END

-<p align="center">Recommand is a Chrome extension program that aims to help you prepare for coding tests with Baekjun more efficiently 😃 </p>
+<p align="center">Recommend is a Chrome extension program that aims to help you prepare for coding tests with Baekjun more efficiently 😃 </p>

 ## ✏️  Function